openharmony/docs/en/application-dev/database/data-persistence-by-rdb-store.md

        };

        // Check the RDB store version.
 If the version is incorrect, upgrade or downgrade the RDB store.
-       // The RDB store version is 3, and the table structure is EMPLOYEE (NAME, AGE, SALARY, CODES). const SQL_CREATE_TABLE ='CREATE TABLE IF NOT EXISTS EMPLOYEE (ID INTEGER PRIMARY KEY AUTOINCREMENT, NAME TEXT NOT NULL, AGE INTEGER, SALARY REAL, CODES BLOB)'; // SQL statement for creating a data table.
+       // For example, the RDB store version is 3 and the table structure is EMPLOYEE (NAME, AGE, SALARY, CODES, IDENTITY). const SQL_CREATE_TABLE = 'CREATE TABLE IF NOT EXISTS EMPLOYEE (ID INTEGER PRIMARY KEY AUTOINCREMENT, NAME TEXT NOT NULL, AGE INTEGER, SALARY REAL, CODES BLOB, IDENTITY UNLIMITED INT)'; // SQL statement used to create a table.
+In the statement, the IDENTITY type bigint should be UNLIMITED INT.

        relationalStore.getRdbStore(this.context, STORE_CONFIG, (err, store) => {
          if (err) {